 - SPEAKer - can talk, but can not view the activity area.
-He stands next to the DOer, facing away from the activity area.
+Stands next to the DOer, facing away from the activity area.

 - SEEer - can view the activity area, but can not speak.
-He stands a few feet in front of the SPEAKer, facing the SPEAKer and the activity area.
+Stands a few feet in front of the SPEAKer, facing the SPEAKer and the activity area.

 Once the campers are in position, the person running the activity places props as needed.
-He hands the task to be completed to the SEEer to read.
-He then tells the team to begin and starts the timer.
+She hands the task to be completed to the SEEer to read.
+She then tells the team to begin and starts the timer.